leitingzhang/leitingzhang.github.io/_pages/research.md

 My current research interests include
-1. High-throughput screening of aqueous battery electrolytes
+1. High-throughput robotic screening of aqueous electrolytes

+*

-1. Interfaces and interphases in rechargeable batteries
+2. Interfaces and interphases in aqueous and non-aqueous batteries

-1. Sustainable and high-energy electrode materials
-1. Advanced operando characterizations, robotics, sensing
+*

+3. Development and application of advanced operando characterizations

+*